3 Days in Bordeaux, France: Most Instagrammable Places

 Bordeaux offers a CityPass for 24h (34€), 48h (44€), or 72h (54€).
 With it, you get unlimited access to transport, entry to 20 monuments and museums, 1 guided tour, and discounts on other attractions.
 (If you want to buy the 48h or 72h pass in USD, you can do so on GetYourGuide).

 Some of the attractions mentioned in this post that are included in the Bordeaux CityPass are:

 - Pey Berland Tower (6€)

 - Flèche Saint-Michel – bell tower (5€)

 With this 3-day itinerary, I’d say that the 72h CityPass is worth it if you plan to visit the above 4 places, and take public transport at least 6 times (the attractions add up to 36€ themselves, and each individual transport ticket is 1,70€).
 It could also be worth it for Day 1 if you’re planning to visit the Cité du Vin and go inside Porte Cailhau, plus take transport at least 3 times.

 Personally, I don’t know that I’d pay for the CityPass unless you’re planning to take transport a lot, pay for a tour, and visit more museums than I mentioned in this post.
 Even with the two scenarios I listed where the CityPass might be worth it, the amount you’d save is marginal.

 Of course, sometimes it’s nice to pay for a pass like this just for peace of mind (you can take as much transport as you want, and visit tons of places for free).
 It can also motivate you to visit more places.
 Ultimately, it depends on what will best suit your traveling habits.

-If you have any questions, feel free to email me or send me a DM on instagram!
+If you have any questions, feel free to leave them in the comments!